hpyu/kernel_src_pruner/README.txt

 h1. kernel_pruner.py
-Here I'm glad to share you a script, which can generated precise cscope.files and clean kernel tree without redundant files.
+This script can generated precise cscope.files and clean kernel tree without redundant files.
 It can save your time and patience when searching kernel symbols.

 You can get it by